 Almost five decades ago, the invention of consumer-based mobile phones became a reality.
 Cell phones back then looked very different from our current mobile phone models.
 Their appearance has changed during these years, including the functions they now offer us.

 Voice calling once was the only way to communicate.
-Mobile phones have become multifunctional smart devices with video calls on the internet, forcing their popularity to skyrocket.
+Now, mobile phones have become multifunctional smart devices with video calls on the internet, forcing their popularity to skyrocket.

 In April 1973, the engineer Martin Cooper made the first call through a prototype mobile phone to a friend in their market competition.
 Ten years later, we got the first commercial mobile phone available in the market.